Gustav Ospelt (politician, born 1877): Life

 Ospelt was born on 6 August 1877 in Vaduz as the son of locksmith Christoph Ospelt and Sophie (née Konrad) as one of three children.
 He worked as a locksmith and farmer.
 In 1897, he took over his father's metalworking business, which he expanded.

 He was a member of the Vaduz municipal council from 1909 to 1916 and was deputy mayor of the municipality from 1915 to 1916.
-Following the death of Adolf Real in 1916, Ospelt was elected as mayor, where he served until 1921.
-During this time, he was a proponent for cultivating the Rhine meadows to lessen the food shortages during World War I. He was also a judge at the regional, state and criminal courts.
+Following the death of mayor Adolf Real in 1916, Ospelt was elected as to the position, which he served until 1921.
+During this time, he was a proponent for cultivating the Rhine meadows to lessen the food shortages created during World War I. He was also a judge at the regional, state and criminal courts.
 He was again a member of the Vaduz municipal council from 1921 to 1930.

 Ospelt was a founding member of the Progressive Citizens' Party (FBP) in 1918, but switched to the Christian-Social People's Party (VP) in the first half of the 1920s due to disagreements regarding Liechtenstein's alignment to Switzerland.
-He was a member of the Landtag of Liechtenstein from 1928 to 1930, and also the vice president of the Landtag.
-Along with the other VP members of the Landtag, he resigned in 1930 due to disagreements with the FBP regarding the length of the mandate following the 1928 election.
-He was on the membership list of the Liechtenstein Homeland Service in 1933.
+He was a member of the Landtag of Liechtenstein from 1928 to 1930, and also the vice president of the Landtag during this time.
+Along with the other VP members of the Landtag, he resigned in 1930 due to disagreements with the FBP regarding the length of the mandate following the 1928 elections.
+He was on the membership list of the Liechtenstein Homeland Service (LHD) in 1933.

+Personal life

 Ospelt married Berta Laternser (16 October 1879 – 6 December 1967) on 19 November 1900 and they had four children together.
 He died of a heart attack on 16 August 1934 in Vaduz, aged 57.
 His son Gustav Ospelt took over his company and expanded it into an international manufacturing that would become Hoval.